 Council Member Gregorio Casar - Biography

-Gregorio “Greg” Casar is an Austin City Council Member and movement organizer.
+Gregorio “Greg” Casar is an Austin City Council Member and movement organizer, serving in his third term.
 The proud son of Mexican immigrants, he is the youngest person ever elected to the Austin City Council.
 Prior to serving on Council, he organized alongside immigrant workers at Workers Defense Project.

 As a Council Member, Casar championed the paid-sick-days laws that passed in Austin, San Antonio, and Dallas, implementing what the Austin-American Statesman called the “most progressive labor policy for the entire state and possibly the American South.”